![CDATA[ [if IE 9] ]]>

 If your offer is for an immediate delivery contract then the project’s Kyoto ACCUs must be held in an Australian national register of emissions units (ANREU) account at the time the offer is made.
 The only evidence you are required to provide is the ANREU account that holds the units.

-This information includes detailed information to show that the project will generate the abatement level indicated in your offer.
+This includes detailed information to show that the project will generate the abatement level indicated in your offer.
 It can include:

 If the offer is for an aggregation project, then the Clean Energy Regulator is also looking for the sites and projects that have already been identified and the status of each.
 You will also need to provide evidence of planning and that you have resources to expand the project to new sites to meet your delivery obligations.
 This evidence can include: